MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 Software is made available through different conda channels, which each act as a source for different software.
 When attempting to install packages into a conda environment, these channels are searched.
-In this post we will be using the MDAnalysis channel which you can add to your configuration like so:
+In this post we will be using the conda-forge channel which you can add to your configuration like so:

 {% highlight bash %}
-conda config  --add channels MDAnalysis
+conda config  --add channels conda-forge
 {% endhighlight %}

 For each research project, it is advised that you create a new environment so that